shahinvaseghi/invpro/production/README_FORMS.md

 ## Form Features

 ### Auto-populated Fields
-The following fields are set automatically by views:
+The following fields are set automatically by views or models:
 - `company_id` - From active session company
+- `public_code` - Auto-generated sequential code (Person: 8 digits, Machine: 10 digits)
 - `created_by` - From request.user
 - `edited_by` - From request.user
 - `created_at` - Auto timestamp
 - `updated_at` - Auto timestamp

+**Code Generation:**
+- Codes are generated using `inventory.utils.codes.generate_sequential_code()`
+- Generation happens in model's `save()` method before database insert
+- Codes are scoped per company (each company has its own sequence starting from 1)
+- Users cannot see or edit the code field in forms

 ### CSS Classes
 All form fields use consistent styling: